Operating Principles

 Exchanging updates (Update)

-The service allows the host to subscribe to updates of virus and other databases, send notifications on the updates, upload and share the update files between cloud hosts.
+The service allows the host to subscribe to updates of virus and other databases, send notifications of the latest updates, upload and share the update files between cloud hosts.
 The service settings can be configured using the Update* parameters.

 [MeshD]